Taxonomy of Fishing Mini-games

 This category is the easiest thing you can do with fishing.
 This is the way to go if you want a very simple fishing mechanic that provides a bit of relaxation and a full burst of surprise.

 Pokemon is a great example of this.
-You use your rod, then, when the exclamation point pop up, you press a button and you catch something.
+You use your rod, then, when the exclamation point pops up, you press a button and you catch something.

 Shovel Knight also has a fishing mechanic.
 It is the same as Pokémon, as you can see.